Winston Peters touches down in Tauranga, speech covers Ihumātao, Oranga Tamariki child uplifts

 He took aim at the Opposition's cancer drug funding and cancer agency announcement, saying it was a backpedal on the party's previous scorn of establishing an agency.

+He pointed to the previous minister of health Jonathan Coleman's comments that it was "not the government's job to choose which medicines get funded", yet National Party leader Simon Bridges proposed for cancer drug funding recently.

+He reminded the audience of former finance minister Steven Joyce's comments around it being a waste of money to create a new agency that "wouldn't solve anything" and the former National Party leader Bill English who said "creating another bureaucracy is not going to create more cancer treatment"

-On the Ihumātao protests, he said the occupation was built on misinformation and most protestors were not mana whenua.
+On the Ihumātao protests, he said the "unlawful occupation" was built on misinformation and most protesters were not mana whenua.

 He said it had been sensationalised in the media, shooting down claims it was this generation's "Bastion Point moment" and saying divisions within Māoridom over the issue had been glossed over.